Kin The Know

 Getting the hang of breastfeeding can be tricky enough, without the added stress when things don't exactly go to plan.
 Undersupply is one of the most common issues, but it doesn't have to be.

-According to the Royal Women's Hospital, breast milk supply can usually be improved through breastfeeding more frequently, getting as much skin-to-skin contact as possible, switching breasts while feeding, making sure the baby is attaching properly, and, of course, breast massage.
+According to the Royal Women's Hospital, breast milk supply can usually be improved through breastfeeding more frequently, getting as much skin-to-skin contact as possible, switching breasts while feeding, making sure the baby is attaching properly, and, of course, breast massage [2].

 So what actually is lactation massage?
 The concept is pretty simple and safe to try yourself at home, as long as you don't experience any increase in breast pain.
-There are many benefits of massage, from aiding the let-down reflex (the hormonal reaction that causes milk to flow) to offering treatment for breast pain after nursing.

 It may take some time to find the type and intensity of massage that works for you, but sticking with it can make a huge difference to your breastfeeding journey.

-As always, we recommend getting in touch with your healthcare provider with any concerns that arise during the breastfeeding or massage process.
-Most breastfeeding mums can resolve issues at home, but it's always a good idea to reach out for advice.
+Most lactating mothers can resolve issues at home, but it's always a good idea to reach out for advice.
 After all, your breasts deserve the best!

 Can breast massage increase milk supply?

-In your early weeks together, you and bub will have likely settled into a pattern when it comes to the frequency and duration of nursing.
-However, sometimes it may seem like you aren't producing enough breast milk to keep up with his growing appetite.
+However, sometimes it may seem like you aren't producing enough breast milk to keep up with their growing appetite.
 (You could also be producing too much milk, which can lead to other issues that we'll tackle later on.)
-This is where breast massage can help.

 If you find yourself running out of milk before your little one is satisfied, the easiest solution may come as a surprise.

-To increase milk supply, new mums should actually attempt to feed more often than usual.
 This will send signals to your body via your nerves and hormones to increase milk production and eventually create a new status quo of supply and demand.
-During the adjustment process, there is evidence that lactation massage can reduce pain and increase milk supply.

 While we are all familiar with the benefits of massage for standard sore muscles after a particularly intense workout, breast massage involves specific techniques formulated to stimulate milk production and make both you and your baby more comfortable.